 How are ENT specialists trained?

-ENT Specialists are specialist doctors.
+ENT Specialists are specialist doctors in Hong Kong.
 We have to study Medicine at University to become a doctor first.
 Then, we must take up internship training at a hospital.
 After that, there are 2-3 years of general surgical stream training at the hospital.
 Then there is usually 4-5 years of ENT Specialist training at hospitals to learn about ENT consultations and surgery.
 There is a fellowship exam at the end of the Specialist training to make sure you have adequate ENT knowledge, clinical and surgical skills to be a safe and good ENT specialist.

-When should I consult an ENT specialist?
+When should I consult an ENT doctor in Hong Kong?

 Typically when you have ear, nose or throat problems that a general practitioner cannot help with.
 It can also be a pressing issue that has been lingering on for a few weeks, or a head and neck problem that may require professional consultation and/or surgery.